 Talk to a Construction Accident Lawyer in Philadelphia

 If you’ve been injured on the job, the first thing you should do is file an incident report with the appropriate party and have yourself checked out by a doctor.
-In cases where you won’t miss much time from work, the situation need go no further.
+In cases where you won’t miss much time from work, the situation needs to go no further.

-The attorneys at PhillyLaw have successfully represented employees in insurance claims against their employers and against negligent third parties.
+The Philadelphia construction accident lawyers at PhillyLaw have successfully represented employees in insurance claims against their employers and against negligent third parties.
 If you’ve been injured, give us a call or contact us online for a free case evaluation.